 Deer Vehicle Collisions represent a serious public safety hazard for motorists on Montgomery County roadways.
 This threat is intensified, due to very high densities of both deer and vehicular traffic, as well as, the prevalence of greenspace located in close proximity to roadways.

 Deer will remain a part of Montgomery County’s natural areas and we must learn to live with them to the best of our abilities.
 Below are some ways to help reduce and prevent problems with deer.
-The chart, to the right, shows that Deer Vehicle Collisions (DVC’s) in the county have increased dramatically in recent years.
+Deer Vehicle Collisions (DVC’s) in the county have increased dramatically in recent years.

-Implementing Montgomery County’s Deer Management Plan will help to reduce deer-human conflicts, but it will never eliminate them.
+Implementing Montgomery County’s Deer Management Plan will help reduce deer-human conflicts, but will never eliminate them.
 For more information visit: Maryland Dept. of Natural Resources.

-The most important thing drivers can do to reduce the chances of an accident with a deer is to drive within the speed limit.
+The most important way drivers can reduce the chances of an accident with a deer is to drive within the speed limit.
 At night, reduce speeds below the limit, especially in rain, snow or fog.
-Here are some other things to keep in mind as a driver.
-Always scan the roadside and surrounding areas for deer, and other threats, and try to predict the possibilities of such a hazard.
+Other precautions include: scanning the roadside and surrounding areas for deer, and other threats to try and predict the possibilities of such a hazard.

-Of course every case is different, but there are a few things to consider if you find yourself in this situation.
-The most important thing to remember is to maintain control of your vehicle.
+Of course every case is different, but it is important to remember is to maintain control of your vehicle.
 Apply the brakes in a controlled manner, and avoid sudden, swerving maneuvers.

 Deer are quick and agile animals.
 It is more likely that they will leap out of your path than it is that you will be able to slow down and steer around them.
-Most serious injuries occur when a driver skids out of control and leaves the road or, worst of all, swerves into oncoming traffic.
+Most serious injuries occur when a driver skids out of control and leave the road or, worse, swerves into oncoming traffic.

 Excluding deer, by means of fencing and similar measures, is the most effective means of preventing damage to agricultural and private landscapes.
 Additional prevention alternatives for farmers and home owners include mechanical noise-producing devices, chemical repellents, and selecting plantings that are not favored by deer (a list is available from the sources shown below).
 Landowners can open their land to hunters to reduce the number of deer on their property.
 To make a measureable difference on farmlands, hunters who are allowed to hunt must be expected to target and harvest antlerless deer, especially mature does.